Oggu Katha: Etymology

 Chukka Sattaiah famous for Beerappa oggu katha, mallanna oggu katha, sri mandatha oggu katha with his melodious voice which attracts the Telangana people.

 Midde Ramulu very famous in TV shows and his well-known oggu katha kalakarulu.

-Many more oggu katha artists like Tarala Jangaiah, Avula Muthyalu, Erra Mallesh, Sanake Ballappa, Srisailam yadav, Mallesh yadav, Tarala Babu, Nagesh yadav, Sidappa, Krishna, Kunta Beeraiah, Kunta Cheralu, gajarla buggaiah, bolli raju,Gajarla Dhevaraju, etc..took the oggu kathalu to heights...
+Many more oggu katha artists like Tarala Jangaiah, Avula Muthyalu, Erra Mallesh, Sanake Ballappa, Srisailam yadav, Mallesh yadav, Tarala Babu, Nagesh yadav, Sidappa, Krishna, Kunta Beeraiah kuruma, Kunta Chera kuruma, gajarla buggaiah, bolli raju, Gajarla Dhevaraju, etc..took the oggu kathalu to heights...

 Telangana government is focusing on Propagating the culture of Oggu Katha.

 The group

 The Oggu performers narrate the stories of Mallanna and Beerappa and Shakti ballads, of Yellamma.
 These ballads are in 'manjari dwipada', containing lyrical prose, recited with great oratorical and rhetorical nuances.

 The team consists of four to six members.
 The main narrator, an assisting narrator, and at least two instrumentalists - one playing on a big drum called 'rana bheri' and the other on brass talas of a big size.
 Another member plays on a kanjira and the sixth one sings along with the narrator and also plays a napheera, a wind instrument, used at times of martial valor.